Prince, Britt vs Wisconsin

 Prince averaged 24.2 points, 8.6 rebounds and 6.2 assists while hitting 59 percent of her shots from the floor, including 46 percent of her three-pointers, and 92 percent of her free throws as a junior at Elkhorn North in 2022-23 to earn her first state player of the year awards.

-Prince was a four-time Super State and All-Nebraska selection while leading the Wolves to four consecutive Class B state championships while playing for her mother and head coach, Ann Prince.
+Prince was a four-time first-team Super State and All-Nebraska selection while leading the Wolves to four consecutive Class B state championships while playing for her mother and head coach, Ann Prince.
 At the 2023 state tournament, Prince totaled 84 points on 29-of-40 shooting, including 10-of-14 from long range.
 She was also a perfect 16-for-16 at the free throw line.
 During the regular season, Prince recorded a triple-double with 33 points, 11 rebounds and 10 assists in a win over Hastings.

 Prince capped her career with 17 points and 12 rebounds in a low-scoring 49-47 championship game victory over Omaha Skutt, which came after producing a triple-double with 21 points, 13 rebounds and 10 assists in a semifinal victory over Beatrice.
 Prince scored a career-high 42 points in the 2023-24 season opener, before tying her school record with 42 points in a 71-53 win over No. 2 Skutt (Jan.
 6) to become the Class B all-time scoring leader, surpassing Husker first-team All-American Jordan Hooper's previous mark (2,078).
 The next day, Nebraska retired Hooper's No. 35 jersey.